-absolute value - the distance from o on a number line.
+A number's absolute value is its distance from 0 on a number line.
 Since distance can never be negative, absolute values are never negative.
-They are always positive or Zero.
+They are always positive or zero.

 Additional Example 4A: Finding Absolute Value

 Use a number line to find each absolute value.